aniketrajnish/me/index.md

    Done with the help of one of my club members.

  * [Putting my simulations to work - 2048 Jelly](https://youtu.be/9tfnqnrit_0)<br>
    This game uses real-time Jelly-Physics that I developed in Unity.
-Currently, I'm working on optimizing this code and the game for low-end devices (especially mobile devices).
-   Right now, for the cubes to simulate a jelly effortlessly they need around 1.2 million tris each, which is quite resource consuming.
-Given that by using only 5 of them my PC    (GTX-1050, i5-8250U) could barely hit 60fps.
-When the game will be optimized enough to run on a high-end mobile device (SD845 or later) then I'll release it.

 ## VFX & Edits